tmux-plugins/tmux-resurrect/README.md

 [![Build Status](https://travis-ci.org/tmux-plugins/tmux-resurrect.png?branch=master)](https://travis-ci.org/tmux-plugins/tmux-resurrect)

-Restore `tmux` environment after a system restart.
+Restore `tmux` environment after system restart.

 Tmux is great, except when you have to restart the computer.
 You lose all the running programs, working directories, pane layouts etc.